Matrix multiplication: Square matrices

 Let us denote $\mathcal M_n(R)$ the set of n×n square matrices with entries in a ring R, which, in practice, is often a field.

 In $\mathcal M_n(R)$, the product is defined for every pair of matrices.
-This makes $\mathcal M_n(R)$ a ring, which has the identity matrix I as identity element (the matrix whose diagonal entries are equal to 1 and all other entries are 0).
+This makes $\mathcal M_n(R)$ a ring, which has the identity matrix I as an identity element (the matrix whose diagonal entries are equal to 1 and all other entries are 0).
 This ring is also an associative R-algebra.